 If victims of violence don’t understand their legal options, they may feel compelled to return to their abusers.
 At URI, we educate residents about their legal rights and have immediate access to the legal support and services they need to achieve and maintain their independence.

 For victims of domestic violence, safety is always top of mind: Where can I take refuge beyond the reach of my abuser?
 How can I keep my children safe?
-Only after they are out of danger, can a survivor begin to think about cutting all the other ties that bind them to their abusive partner.
+Only after they are out of danger can a survivor begin to think about cutting all the other ties that bind them to their abusive partner.

-LEAP provides individualized on-site comprehensive legal advice and support on issues such as child custody and visitation, child support, divorce, orders of protection and debt issues.
+Recognizing the myriad legal issues our clients face, URI established the Domestic Violence Legal Education and Advocacy Program (LEAP) in 2006.
+LEAP provides individualized on-site comprehensive legal advice and support on issues such as child custody and visitation, child support, divorce, orders of protection, and debt issues.
 Services range from writing and filing affidavits, locating individuals willing to submit statements on behalf of survivors, and filing immigration petitions.
 LEAP also provides legal and rights-based training for residents and staff.